 In Cuenca, there is a huge expat community of over 5,000 people, who are making a cultural imprint on the city.
 Their impact is generally positive, in my opinion.

 Since the infusion of North Americans to Cuenca, there’s been an explosion in the number of nice cafés, restaurants, and book shops… as well as other expat-owned services and businesses.
 Today in Cuenca, you can find most everything you’d enjoy… and often find an English speaker to deal with.
 In Medellín, you’ll struggle if you don’t speak any Spanish.

 But whether an expat community of that size is a positive or a negative for you will be a matter of choice.

 Cost Of Living

-There is no winner.
+There’s no winner.
 Neither city is better.
-Manhattan is not inherently better or worse than New Orleans… but it’s a lot different.
+Manhattan is not inherently better or worse than New Orleans, after all… but it’s a lot different.

-When I retired to Cuenca at age 49, I shunned places like Medellín, Chile, and Uruguay, because they were too much like America.
-I wanted something as different, enriching, and exciting as I could get, and Cuenca fit the bill.
+When I retired to Cuenca at age 49, I shunned places like Medellín, Chile, and Uruguay, because they were too much like America… I wanted something as different, enriching, and exciting as I could get, and Cuenca fit the bill.

-Meaning the adventure and excitement of discovery need never stop.
+If it does, you’ll find that the adventure and excitement of discovery need never stop.